 Mekalanos’ PharmAthene is a biodefense company involved with the development and commercialization of medical countermeasures against biological and chemical weapons.
-Their customers included the U.S. Defense Department, National Institute of Allergy and Infectious Diseases, Biomedical Advanced Research and Development Authority, and the U.S. National Institutes of Health.
-For the 2nd quarter of 2011 PharmAthene saw revenues of $6.4 million compared to $4.8 million the same period of 2010: an increase of $1.6 million.
+Its customers included the U.S. Defense Department, National Institute of Allergy and Infectious Diseases, Biomedical Advanced Research and Development Authority, and the NIH.
+For the second quarter of 2011 PharmAthene saw revenues of $6.4 million compared to $4.8 million the same period of 2010: an increase of $1.6 million.
 His company’s SparVax program, totaled $5.3 million for the three months ending June 30, 2011 compared to $2.1 million for the same period in 2010.

 Mekalanos’ third company, Matrivax Research & Development Corporation in Boston is a small private corporation with only 8 employees that received an annual revenue of $710,000 last year, shared by Mekalanos, his 2 partners and employees.
-He is Director of Matrivax which is privately funded, including grants from the Bill Gates foundation.
+He is Director of Matrivax which is privately financed by funds including grants from the Bill Gates foundation.

 Mekalanos is also the founder of Virus Research and Versicor.
-Versicor is at least a multi-million dollar corporation, gaining $22 million in investments in 1997 alone.
-That same year, they targeted, “the substantial worldwide medical need for antibiotics [that] as evidenced by the current market size, which currently exceeds $23 billion dollars.”
+Versicor is at least a multi-million dollar corporation that gained $22 million in investments in 1997 alone.
+That same year, it targeted, “the substantial worldwide medical need for antibiotics [that] as evidenced by the current market size, which currently exceeds $23 billion dollars.”
 The company “gained access to proprietary technology for the identification of novel drug targets in bacteria from the laboratory of Professor John Mekalanos, Chairman of the Department of Microbiology and Molecular Genetics.”

-According to his Executive Profile in Bloomsberg/Businessweek, information on Mekalanos’ annual income, stock options and total compensation is not available.
+According to Mekalanos’ Executive Profile in Bloomsberg/Businessweek, information on his annual income, stock options and total compensation is not available.